DOT Ruling On Emotional Support Animals Called A ‘Disservice’ By Experts, But Should Curb Abuse Of System

-The decision by the United States Department of Transportation regarding the classification of service animals, determining that only dogs could be classified as such and emotional support animals would not meet the criteria, made major waves for travelers on Wednesday.
-The decision means that once the ruling goes into effect, the scope of animals allowed on a flight has been greatly tightened, with those not fitting the criteria required to be checked into the plane’s cargo hold by their owner for an additional fee.
-The response has received a mixed response since its issuing.
+The decision by the United States Department of Transportation regarding the classification of service animals, determining that only dogs could be classified as such and emotional support animals do not meet the criteria, made major waves for travelers on Wednesday.
+Once the new ruling goes into effect, the scope of animals allowed on a flight will be greatly reduced, with those not fitting the criteria required to be checked into the plane’s cargo hold by their owner for an additional fee.
+The announcement has received a mixed response since its issuing.

 While there is a general acknowledgment amongst critics that an increasing number of users have abused the current system, the department’s decision goes too far, say others.
-Prairie Conlon, the Clinical Director of telehealth company CertaPet, spoke out with an alternative.
+Prairie Conlon, the Clinical Director of telehealth company CertaPet, spoke out, offering an alternative.

 “We at Certapet think this is a great disservice to those facing mental health challenges that get emotional support from their animal.
 We understand that there have been incidents that have discredited emotional support animals and the service they provide, but those situations could be prevented by increased regulation… Providing clear guidelines for certification and vetting companies in the industry would have been simple steps to solve this challenge for all stakeholders.”